 You want your dancer to look their best for their dance photos and the dance recital.
 Therefore, it is extremely important for your dancer to wear clean tights (without holes and runs) and clean shoes when in costume.
 It is very disappointing to see dirty or torn tights and tattered shoes in your beautiful recital photos.

 This is also a great time to ensure that all your dancer’s shoes still fit properly.
 Remember our little ones’ feet are continuously growing.
 We do not want our prima ballerinas and jazz dancers to not give it their all on the stage because their shoes are too small.
 If your dancer’s shoes still fit, that is great.
 Take the time to clean their shoes with soap and water or shoe cleaner to spruce them up for their photos and the grand performance.

 Please avoid placing your dance tights and shoes in the dryer!

 Staying connected with the dance moms and dads in your dance class is essential.
-As a first time dance parent or caregiver, the entire production of a dance recital and all of the rehearsals and activities can be extensive.
+As a first-time dance parent or caregiver, the entire production of a dance recital and all the rehearsals and activities can be extensive.
 You will be thankful for the support that your dance family will provide to you.